What are cockroaches?

 Cockroaches are invasive and dangerous pests that are found living throughout the country and across the world.
 Cockroaches have flattened, oval-shaped bodies and six legs covered in spines.
 Their long antenna are typically the same length or longer than their bodies.
 Cockroach nymphs look similar to adults, but are smaller in size and are wingless.

-Some of the most common species of cockroaches living in our area include the German cockroach, American cockroach, Oriental cockroach, and brown-banded cockroach.
+Some of the most common species of cockroaches living in our Pennsylvania area include the German cockroach, American cockroach, Oriental cockroach, and brown-banded cockroach.

 German cockroaches have two black stripes running horizontally down behind their heads, which helps to identify this species.